| |

 So am I, mostly.
 I do enjoy a good fish and chips periodically.

-But mostly I look for ways to make things healthier and that is why there isn’t any skin on the thighs and it’s not breaded or fried.
+But mostly, I look for ways to make things with a healthier twist, and that is why there isn’t any skin on the thighs, and it’s not breaded with all-purpose flour, or pan fried.

 Do I have to use boneless and skinless thighs?